-- Mr S was a direct client and had chosen not to appoint a financial adviser, and that was made clear in the SIPP application form for direct clients which he signed. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr S's instructions. - Options provided an execution-only service and made Mr S aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options acted properly in accepting the introduction and it undertook appropriate due diligence on Caledonian.
-Caledonian agreed to Options' terms of business and, at the time it accepted Mr S's business, Options had no reason to not accept the introduction.
-Options wasn't restricted to dealing with regulated businesses only. - Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm. - Options' relationship was with Mr S only.
-All correspondence was with Mr S.
+- Mr L was a direct client and had chosen not to appoint a financial adviser.
+He'd also signed the declaration section of the SIPP application form which confirmed he was a direct client. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr L's instructions. - Options provided an execution-only service and made Mr L aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options acted properly in accepting the introduction and it undertook due diligence on Caledonian on a number of occasions.
+Caledonian agreed to Options' terms of business and, at the time it accepted Mr L's business, Options had no reason to not accept the introduction.
+Options wasn't restricted to dealing with regulated businesses only. - Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm. - Options acted on instructed it received from Mr L direct.

-In April 2020 Mr S referred his complaint to this service.
+In June 2020 Mr L referred his complaint to this service.